MBTA-Procurement-Analysts/buyer-backlogs/README.md

 ### Data Requirements

-This project takes 2 excel files:
+This project takes 2 excel files as input:

 #### `BACKLOG-mmddyyyy-hhmmss.xlsx`

-This excel should contain the following columns:
+This excel file should contain the following columns:

 | Columns                      | Use                                       |
 | ---------------------------- | ----------------------------------------- |